 - Deep breathing exercises and meditation

 5. Make time for self-care

 When you are happy, you are less likely to have an outburst.
 If you are feeling on edge, Dr. Fox recommended scheduling time to do things you enjoy, and which put you at ease.
 For parents, this might mean planning with a babysitter so that you can have a regular date night with your spouse.
 When you’re at work, making time for self-care could include reserving time for healthy meals and taking your allotted paid time off.

-Dr. Fox reiterated that “Anger is a normal emotion.
+Dr. Fox reiterated that “Anger is a normal and healthy emotion.
 However, when anger turns to aggression, we have lost control.”
-If you need help taking back the reigns, set up an appointment with a behavioral health specialist and work toward a solution.
+If you need help taking back the reigns, set up an appointment with a mental health specialist and work toward a solution.

 Want to learn more about what your mood might be telling you?
 Read these helpful articles written with Banner Health experts.